vmihalachi/vmihalachi/README.md

 ### Hi there 👋

+I'm Vlad, a Full-Stack and App developer.
+Special care for design architectures & code reusability.

+I'm a co-founder of [Docode OÜ](https://docode.it/) and work at [Microsoft](https://www.microsoft.com/) as a Software Engineer II.

+Feel free to reach me on [LinkedIn](https://www.linkedin.com/in/vmihalachi/)

 <!--
 **vmihalachi/vmihalachi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.